Looking For A Chiropractor In Augusta?

 Overloaded backpacks can lead to muscular fatigue in children.

 Your mental well-being can have an impact on the risk of backache.
 Anxiety, depression, and stress can make you more susceptible to back pain.

 It is common to experience back pain in the third trimester of pregnancy.
 There are many causes.
 You should talk to your doctor if you feel the pain is related to something else.

 As your baby grows, your center of gravity moves outward.
 The change in balance will affect your spine and back arch.
-This puts extra stress on your lower lumbar.
+This increased stress placed additional strain on the lower lumbar spine.

 The spine, also known by the backbone (or spinal column), is one the most strong parts of the body.
 It allows for great flexibility and strength.

-It’s comprised of 24 bones known as vertebrae.
-These are the ones that sit on top of each other.
+It is made up 24 bones (vertebrae), each one on top of another.
 These bones are supported with strong ligaments and muscles and have discs between.
 There are also bones in the tailbone that run down the back.
 They are fused together without any discs.

 Many small joints, known as the facet joints, can be found on either side of the spine.
 They run from top to bottom.

-The spinal chord connects to your brain via the base bone of your skull.
-Other nerves link to your body via spaces between the spine bones.
+The spinal cord connects directly to the brain at the base of your skull.
+It also connects to other parts of your body via nerves that run between the bones of your spine.
 These nerves are also known by the term nerve roots.